Do You Know What is Available for Your Child?

 More than 171,000 children in Massachusetts, ranging in age from infancy to 21 years, receive special education services at no cost to their parents.
 Countless more are eligible but do not know it.
-The dedicated special education lawyers of Holly Lynch Law, LLC help clients throughout Massachusetts to ensure that their children receive the special education services to which they are entitled under the law.
-Whether a child has a learning or physical disability, behavioral challenges, a serious illness, emotional challenges, or another disability, he or she deserves a thoughtful, comprehensive, and appropriate education that will facilitate a bright future.
+The dedicated special education lawyers of One Law LLC help clients throughout Massachusetts to ensure that their children receive the special education services to which they are entitled under the law.
+Whether a child has a learning or physical disability, behavioral challenges, a serious illness, emotional challenges, or another disability, he or she is entitled to a thoughtful, comprehensive, and appropriate education that will facilitate a bright future.

-Families contact Holly Lynch Law, LLC with all kinds of education questions:
+Families contact One Law LLC with all kinds of education questions:

 “I think my daughter needs an IEP but the district says she doesn’t.
 What can I do?”